orban/blog/articles/2011-03-12-neat-algorithms---harmony-search.md

 Here I'll try and demonstrate a neat optimization algorithm based on the principles of performing jazz musicians by applying it to solve Sudoku puzzles.

-Harmony Search (often abbreviated HS) is a [metaheuristic optimization](http://en.wikipedia.org/wiki/Metaheuristic) algorithm.
-Such algorithms use some sort of strategy to find the optimal input to a problem which minimizes or maximizes some measure of quality.
-Harmony search has been successfully applied to a vast array of problems suitable for optimization algorithms like it, such as the Travelling Salesman problem, water network design, and actual algorithmic music generation.
+Harmony Search (often abbreviated HS) is a [metaheuristic optimization](http://en.wikipedia.org/wiki/Metaheuristic) algorithm pioneered by [Dr Zong Woo Geem](https://sites.google.com/a/hydroteq.com/www/).
+Metaheuristic algorithms like harmony search attempt to find the optimal input to some objecting measure of quality, or in other words, find the "best" solution to a given problem.
+Harmony search has been successfully applied to a vast array of such problems, such as the Travelling Salesman problem, water network design, and actual algorithmic music generation.

 See the algorithm in action:

 <div id="searchVis"></div>

+# Table of Contents

+ 1. <a href="#searchVis">Demo</a>
+ 2. <a href="#heuristics">Intro to Metaheuristics</a>
+ 3. <a href="#harmony_search">Harmony Search</a>
+ 4. <a href="#exam_example">Exam Mark Demo</a>
+ 5. <a href="#sudoku_example">Sudoku Demo and Analysis</a>

 # About this page

 This page features interactive demos and code examples, all written in [Coffeescript](http://coffeescript.org/).
 If you haven't seen it before, it shouldn't be too hard to pick up, but visit that page if you want a quick primer on the syntax.
 If thats too much to  ask, know that `@` symbols signify instance variables and the last value of a block is the implicit return value, and you should be good.
 The example code you see in the post is also a distilled, unoptimized, nuance-lacking version which gets rid of the boring stuff for your benefit, so don't make fun if it seems slow.

-Also, the computationally intense demos have an intensity setting you can pick.
+Also, the computationally intense demo above has an intensity setting you can pick.
 Pick `poutine` mode only if you run Chrome or want to watch your browser get crushed.
-The first three settings defer to the UI thread often enough to stay responsive, but `poutine` mode uses WebWorkers to their fullest advantage and destroys FF3, FF4, and Opera on my machine faster than you can say "higgitus figgitus". `Poutine` mode is called as such because the browser gobbles up CPU power like I gobble up the aforementioned artery clogger at 3 AM on a Saturday night.
+The first three settings defer to the UI thread often enough to stay responsive, but `poutine` mode uses web workers to destroy FF3, FF4, and Opera on my machine faster than you can say "higgitus figgitus". `Poutine` mode is called as such because the browser gobbles up CPU power like I gobble up the aforementioned artery clogger at 3 AM on a Saturday night.
 Very quickly.

-# Heuristics and Fitness
+<h1 id="heuristics">Heuristics and Fitness</h1>

 Harmony search as well as the above mentioned algorithms are useful for solving a very wide class of problems.
 Below we'll apply it to one problem in particular, but first lets examine the role of a metaheuristic algorithm.